Healthy Homes Assessment Awatoto

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having an Healthy Home with regard to lawful Residential Tenancies Act and consequently falling on the wrong side of the tenancy services ruling can have a significant impact for landlords and property managers.
-For expert guidance, contact us today to book your rental properties home assessment.
+The repercussions of not having the Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of a tenancy services ruling can be extremely costly for landlords and property managers.
+For expert advice, call today and book your rental property home assessment.

 home assessments for rental properties